|

 early to start!)

-Possibly useful.
-I strongly believe in the value of writing workshops
+believe in the value of writing workshops over the years

-over the years I attended many myself, and I teach them
+I attended many myself, and I teach them but the main value

-but the main value is not so much in any critiques
+is not so much in any critiques you receive, but in learning

-you receive, but in learning how to critique others (and
+how to critique others (and thus, eventually, your own

-thus, eventually, your own manuscripts).
-It is rare to find a
+manuscripts).
+It is rare to find a workshop that will critique

+book-length manuscripts, however.
 But not impossible.
-But don't bang your head against the wall
+But don't

-if you can't find one.
+bang your head against the wall if you can't find one.

->>Check the Writer's Center
+Check the Writer's

-catalog when it comes out each season.
+Center catalog when it comes out each season.

->>For those with a completed draft, in the DC area, Richard
+For those with a completed draft, in

 Peabody has led a popular novel workshop for some years.

->>C.M.
+C.M.
 Mayo, "Ten

 Tips to Help You Get the Most Out of Your Writing Workshop"

->>C.M.
+C.M.
 Mayo, "Writers

 Conferences: A Short List of Recommendations" (2008)

-These are as varied as wildflowers in a meadow.
-Like wildflowers,
+These are as varied as

-most are beautiful, but some are poisonous.
-Ayyy, they
+but some are poisonous.
+Ayyy, they are composed of human

-are composed of human beings!
+beings!
 Start one yourself if you dare.
+(Don't know any other

-(Don't know any other writers?
+writers?
 Go meet some!
-Join writers groups
+Join writers groups and associations,

-and associations, from the Writer's
+from the Writer's Center

-Center to the Women's
+to the Women's National

-way to say, the Maryland
+to say, the Maryland

 Writers' Asociation.
 Take workshops.
 Attend seminars and